 Here are some core components of good UX design:

-• Visual design.
+- Visual design.
 Visual design improves a product’s aesthetic appeal and usability with appropriate images, typography, space, layout, and color.
 It enhances a product by engaging users and helping to communicate the overall message and brand.
+In the realm of computer vision software development, this design approach is crucial for ensuring that visual elements are not only attractive but also interpretable by algorithms, thereby bridging the gap between aesthetics and functionality.

 As design teams implement microinteractions to enhance user interfaces, measuring developer productivity can offer insights into the efficiency of integrating these elements, ensuring that they add value without significantly extending development timelines